blackbaud/uat-kit/content/walkthroughs/201/custom-fields/index.md

 </code>
 </pre>

-The resuling dialog from clicking the add button on the 'Related individual' field.
+This is the resulting dialog from clicking the add button on the 'Related individual' field.

 ![TODO](/assets/img/CustomFields/OverrideProcedure/TriggerDialog.PNG)